Mick Byrne (Irish footballer)

-Michael Byrne (born 14 January 1960 in Dublin) was an Irish football player during the 1970s, 1980s and 1990s.
+Michael Byrne (born 14 January 1960) is an Irish footballer who played during the 1970s, 1980s and 1990s.

 Playing career

-He made his Bohs debut in the 1979 FAI League Cup final win over Shamrock Rovers on 22 March 1979.
+Byrne made his Bohs debut in the 1979 FAI League Cup final win over Shamrock Rovers on 22 March 1979.
 He made his League of Ireland debut three days later.

 He had a spell at Shelbourne, where he was Player of the Month in February 1982.
 He attracted the interest of Manchester City during his time at Shels.
 Byrne signed for Shamrock Rovers in the summer of 1984.